Youth Ministry isn’t working.

 But there is also something that had been pulling at our hearts for so long, something we tried to ignore: when students graduated high school, most of them graduated from their faith as well.

-Then, in 2005, Soul Searching was published, and it gave us empirical data to back up our hunches: students who were actively involved in our ministries were, for the most part, Moralistic Therapeutic Deists.
-They just thought God wanted them to be nice, they called on him only when they needed him, and they didn’t see him actively involved in their lives.
+Then, in 2005, the book Soul Searching was published, and it gave us empirical data to back up our hunches: students who were actively involved in our ministries were, for the most part, Moralistic Therapeutic Deists.
+They thought God just wanted them to be nice, they called on him only when they needed him, and they didn’t see him actively involved in their lives.
 They couldn’t articulate the gospel.
 Youth ministry, as a whole, wasn’t working.
 It led me to the only logical conclusion: